 Summer Academy (mid-June to early August)

-- All students take a challenging course of study (30 hours of classes per week) designed to develop and strengthen English, math, science, and world language skills.
+87 students from Holyoke, Springfield, and Franklin County attend the six-week Summer Academy on the NMH campus.
+Students take a challenging course of study (30 hours of classes per week) designed to develop and strengthen English, math, science, and world language skills.

 Academic-Year Program (September–May)